ketanmistry/ihavecookies/README.md

 ### Cookie

-When the visitor accepts the message, the cookie `cookieControl` with value `true` is set, or `false` if it's rejected.
+When the visitor accepts the message, the cookie `cookieControl` with value `true` is set along with cookie `cookieControlPrefs` which contains an array of accepted cookie types e.g. `["preferences","analytics"]`.
 This will enable you to perform additional checks where necessary within your application (with regard to GDPR regulations).

 ## Example